Trial by FIRE: Probing the dark matter density profile of dwarf galaxies with GraphNPE: Discussion

 The integral of motion $I(\{\vec{x}_i, \vec{v}_i\})$ is chosen to be the energy-angular momentum $\{E, L\}$, or the action-angle variable $J$, as in~\citet{2021MNRAS.501..978R}.
 The likelihood of a given phase-space coordinate, $\{\vec{x}_i, \vec{v}_i\}$, is calculated by first computing $I$ and evaluating the DF at $f(I)$.
 Conversely, to sample $\{\vec{x}_i, \vec{v}_i\}$ from $f(I)$, \textsc{Agama} can generate samples in the space of $I$ and then transform them back to phase-space coordinates using an improved version of the torus mapping approach in~\citet{2016MNRAS.456.1982B}.

 We expect the performance of \gnn to be comparable to the \textsc{Agama} DF method~\citet{2021MNRAS.501..978R}.
 However, we note a few key advantages:

 First, as with other NPE methods, \gnn is amortized, i.e. once trained, the model can be applied to any observation without re-training.
 In contrast, likelihood-based methods, including DF methods, must be rerun for each new dataset.
 This significantly limits the parameter space that can be explored with these models, particularly when extending to non-spherical cases.
 For systems with 1000 tracers, the \textsc{Agama} DF method in~\citet{2021MNRAS.501..978R} takes approximately $\mathcal{O}(10^3)$ minutes per run, comparable to the total training time of \gnn.
 However, once trained, \gnn performs inference in milliseconds, regardless of the tracer counts, making it far more efficient for large-scale applications.
-While computational cost may not be a major concern for real observations, given that only a few dwarf galaxies have been observed~\citep{2024arXiv241107424P}, it becomes critical when testing and exploring the modeling parameter space on mock simulations.
+While computational cost may not be a major concern for real observations, given that the current number of observed dwarf galaxies does not yet pose a computational barrier~\citep{2024arXiv241107424P}, it becomes critical when testing and exploring the modeling parameter space on mock simulations.
 For instance, the detailed evaluations of mass modeling and tidal effects in Section~\ref{section:tidal} would be impractical with DF methods on the full FIRE-2 mock dataset, due to their high computational cost.

 Second, to evaluate the likelihood, traditional DF methods must map an observed phase-space coordinate $\{\vec{x}_i, \vec{v}_i\}$ to the integrals of motion $I$.
 For datasets with incomplete phase-space information (e.g., missing proper motions or line-of-sight distances), these methods require marginalization over the missing coordinates through Monte Carlo sampling and evaluation of complex multidimensional integrals.
 This process is not only computationally intensive, but can also introduce numerical noise.
 In contrast, the NPE likelihood in Equation~\ref{eq:loglike_npe} is never explicitly evaluated, but instead learned implicitly through the training process.
 Consequently, generating the training set requires only sampling from $f(I)$, mapping $I \rightarrow \{\vec{x}_i, \vec{v}_i\}$, and discarding the corresponding components of $\{\vec{x}_i, \vec{v}_i\}$ that are missing in the data.
 This approach thus entirely circumvents the need for complex marginalization integrals required in traditional DF methods.